brick/geo/README.md

         $pdo = new PDO('mysql:host=localhost', 'root', '');
         GeometryEngineRegistry::set(new PDOEngine($pdo));

-Update the code with your own connection parameters, or re-use your existing `PDO` connection if you have one (recommended).
+Update the code with your own connection parameters, or use an existing `PDO` connection if you have one (recommended).

 ### Using PDO and PostgreSQL with PostGIS